hexgnu/fracing/README.md

 3. There will be a file called 'config/search_terms.txt'.
 In here put a new line delimited version of all the search terms you want to use.
 These will be 'OR' terms meaning that you will search for any of these matches.

+4. There is a filetype extension configuraiton as well which will determine the types of files you can search for.  this is in 'config/document_filetypes.txt'

 Running
 ========